 Thanks to the streaming revolution, it has become even easier these days to access premium pay-TV without the hassle of hardware installation.
 With tons of great entertainment and loads of must-watch events, where to access has become the latest challenge.
 Foxtel Now brings the channels, shows and sports of Foxtel into your lounge room as a pay-as-you-go streaming service, but it can be expensive.
 Fortunately, several more affordable options offer similar entertainment.

 Affordability is great to have if you’re looking for an expanded range of the types of content that Foxtel Now offers – but don’t want to spend too much.
 Your entry-level subscription to the service gives you a range of options from drama, entertainment and lifestyle channels.
 Plus there’s even Foxtel’s dedicated HBO channel – Fox Showcase.

 However, that starts at a $25/month fee, and if you wanted to expand your viewing options with extra channel packs, the costs can start to bite.
 For example, adding the Movies pack gives you ten channels of recent and classic movies for $20 extra, while the Sport pack costs $29 for access to a 12-channel range from the Foxtel sports line-up.
-Add the drama pack at $20/month and you’re already spending $94 per month – hardly loose change.
+Add the Drama Extra pack at $10/month and you’re already spending $84 per month – hardly loose change.

 Of course, you can always pick and choose the packs that suit you (you’ll always have to have the $25 Essentials pack).
 Families may want access to the Kids’ or Docos packs.
 For that, you need to go for the full bundle at a hefty $104/month.